rishikesht-cuelogic/Principle/readme.md

 **Software Requirement**

-1. Visual Studio
+1. Visual Studio 2013 and above

+**.NET Version**

+.NET Framework 4.5.2

 **Prerequisite**

-1. Web API 2
+1. Knowledge of Web API 2
-2. AngularJS
+2. Knowledge of AngularJS

 **Configuration**

-To run project, need to setup API url in app\factoris\data-access-factory.js file
+To run project, need to setup API url in app\factories\data-access-factory.js file

 Following are the steps:
 * Get API URL